Duroktar/PytronAI/README.rst

 Get confirmation
 ================

 Get confirmation before executing commands.
-Additional parameters not shown in example -
+Additional parameters not shown in example.

         :param trigger_var: Variable in UserVariable.xml to be used for Confirmation ( Default Variable used: "Answer" )
         :param confirm: Confirmation speech ( Ex: "Are you sure you want to play music?" )
         :param on_yes: Speech response if answer is "yes"